deco3500-2017/TeamBeyondBeingThere/README.md

 ### Conflict-solving
-We cannot ensure that everyone has the exactly equivalent workload.
-However, we will allocate task to each member fairly according to the project plan.
-If someone performs poorly or cannot finish the personal task on time, our group will talk with this issue.
+We cannot ensure that everyone has the exact equivalent workload.
+However, we will allocate tasks to each member fairly according to the project plan.
+If someone performs poorly or cannot finish the personal task on time, our group will talk about this issue.
 If necessary, a warning will be given.
 If this situation happens more than three times, we will talk to tutors and lecturers, in case we cannot finish the project on time.
 During the meeting, each member needs to report what has been completed, what the team member is working on and the future plan.
 This is a kind of way to supervise group members with a positive attitude in the project progress.

 We will try our best to avoid the conflicts.
 The regular meeting and decision-making method provide a good way to express the personal idea.
 If a conflict happens, we will give members enough time to clarify their thought.
-Group member will together analyse the reason and problem of the conflict.
+Group members will together analyse the reason and problem of the conflict.
 If a big conflict happens in our group, we will ask other groups to involve to coordinate.
 Otherwise, we will look for help from the teaching staff.
 However, we will as far as possible avoid the conflict.